LogiTorch/logitorch/README.md

 ## Citing

 Users of LogiTorch should distinguish the datasets and models of our library from the originals.
-They should always credit and cite both our library and the original data source, as in ``We used LogiTorch's (citation) re-implementation of BERTNOT \cite{hosseini2021understanding}''.
+They should always credit and cite both our library and the original data source, as in ``We used LogiTorch's \cite{helwe2022logitorch} re-implementation of BERTNOT \cite{hosseini2021understanding}''.

 If you want to cite LogiTorch, please refer to the publication in the [Empirical Methods in Natural Language Processing](https://2022.emnlp.org/):